AdamDemirel/adamdemirel.com/content/happiness.md

 https://www.psychologytoday.com/blog/happiness-in-world/201207/the-power-delaying-gratification
 http://www.startofhappiness.com/power-delayed-gratification/

+# Summary
+handful of strategies to go about improving our happiness:
+- minimise as many physical pains as possible
+- selectively add many physical and psychological pains that are *impure*, to increase the total pleasure
+- maximise as many physical pleasures as possible: (list)
+- maximise as many psychological pleasures as possible: swb and experienced self, socialise as much as possible
+- try to maximimise single large events that causing looming psychological pleasures
+- minimise as many pains as possible: meditation, and flow state, eliminate rumination
+- make life meaningful? by x:
+- increase your hedonic tone / resting happiness level by experimenting with various NeuroCosmetics

 # References
 1. All of my information directed here about Epicureanism is derived from his two most prominent writings: Letter to Menoceceus, and Leading Doctrines, along with the two secondary sources David E Cooper (1998) Epicurus’ two letters in Oxford Ethics: The Classic Readings, and Abbreviations used in text by Sharples on The Stoics.